Approximation Algorithms for Computing Maximin Share Allocations

-\begin{proof} Let us focus on the multi-set of values of a player that is not satisfied, say $i$.
-It is straightforward to see that if $i$ has no $1$s, or the number of $2$s is a multiple of $n$ (including 0), then player $i$ gets value $\mms_i(n, M)$ by any of the buckets.
+\begin{proof} {{ $\boxdot$}} Let us focus on the multiset of values of an agent that is not satisfied, say $i$.
+It is straightforward to see that if $i$ has no $1$s, or the number of $2$s is a multiple of $n$ (including 0), then agent $i$ gets value $\mms_i(n, M)$ from any bucket.
 So, $i$ must have a row with both $2$s and $1$s.
 If this is a $\scriptstyle 2/1/0$-row, then again it is easy to see that the initial allocation is a maximin share allocation for $i$.
 So, $i$ has a $\scriptstyle 2/1$-row.
 The only case where she does not have a $\scriptstyle 1/0$-row is if the total number of $1$s and $2$s is a multiple of $n$.But then the maximum and the minimum value of the initial buckets differ by 1, hence we have a maximin share allocation and $i$ is satisfied.